kushpatelj86/my-own-unix-shell/README.md

 (6) can fork/exec one command WITH command line redirection:

 (7) can fork/exec two programs with pipes between them, (A | B)

+To run it you have to write the command "gcc shell.c -lreadline ./a.out"